DmitryRendov/aws-sandbox-terraform/README.md

 - **pre-commit**: Installs the `pre-commit` Python package globally (if not already installed) and runs `pre-commit install` to set up Git hooks for automated code checks.
 - **terraform-config-inspect**: Installs the latest version of HashiCorp's `terraform-config-inspect` tool using Go.
 This tool is used to inspect Terraform modules and configurations programmatically.
-- **terraform-docs**: Installs version 0.15.0 of `terraform-docs` using Go, which generates documentation from Terraform modules.
+- **terraform-docs**: Installs `terraform-docs` using Go, which generates documentation from Terraform modules.
 - **Python requirements**: Installs all Python packages listed in `lib/requirements.txt` using pip3.

 If any required tool is missing, the setup will attempt to install it or prompt you with instructions.